camoliva/Photo_API_Proj/README.md

 ## Installation & Setup
 - Please refer to INSTALLATION.md

-## Deployment RAILWAY
+## Deployment
-- Please refer to DEPLOYMENT_RAILWAY.md
+- I was unable to successfully deploy to Railway, reverted back to local only :/

 ## License